 - Know the cookies will harden a bit more during the cooling process.

-5 MORE NUTTY DESSERTS YOU’LL LOVE!
+5 MORE NUTTY DESSERT RECIPES YOU’LL LOVE!

 - Fudgy Walnut Brownies are the perfect fudgy brownie!
 Bite-sized, with a quick-fix topping consisting of melted chocolate and chopped walnuts.
 The best chocolate treat for snacking, potluck parties, and giving as gifts!

 - Mexican Wedding Cookies with Pecans are a buttery, melt-in-your-mouth cookie rolled in powdered sugar.
 Famously popular come Christmastime!

 - Maple Glazed Sugar Cookies with Pecans feature a sweet and soft sugar cookie studded with pecans and drizzled with a maple glaze.

 - Chocolate-Dipped Peanut Butter Cookies are sprinkled with chopped peanuts and make for one decadent snack!
 Best of all, they are the all-time, ultimate homemade gift for the peanut butter lover!